-Aim 3 - Ensure that services are accessible and available to address the needs of individuals accused or convicted of an offence 7.
-Enhance individuals' access to health and social care and continuity of care following release from prison by improving the sharing of information and partnershipworking between relevant partners More people have access to, and continuity of, health and social care following release from a prison sentence Number of transfers in drug/alcohol treatments from: • custody to community 8.
-Ensure that the housing needs of individuals in prison are addressed consistently and at an early stage by fully implementing and embedding the Sustainable Housing on Release for Everyone (SHORE) standards across all local authority areas More people have access to suitable accommodation following release from a prison sentence Number of: • homeless applications where prison was the property the main application became homeless from 9.
-Enhance individual's life skills and readiness for employment by ensuring increased access to employability support through effective education, learning, training, career services and relevant benefit services More people with convictions access support to enhance their readiness for employment Percentage of: • those in employability services with convictions 10.
-Enhance community integration and support by increasing and promoting greater use of voluntary throughcare and third sector services More people access voluntary throughcare following a short term prison sentence Number of: • voluntary throughcare cases commenced

-Aim 4 - Strengthen the leadership, engagement, and partnership working of local and national community justice partners Deliver improved community justice outcomes by ensuring that effective leadership and governance arrangements are in place and working well, collaborating with partners and planning strategically No nationally determined outcome.
+8. Ensure that the housing needs of individuals in prison are addressed consistently and at an early stage by fully implementing and embedding the Sustainable Housing on Release for Everyone (SHORE) standards across all local authority areas More people have access to suitable accommodation following release from a prison sentence Number of: homeless applications where prison was the property the main application became homeless from Enhance individual's life skills and readiness for employment by ensuring increased access to employability support through effective education, learning, training, career services and relevant benefit services More people with convictions access support to enhance their readiness for employment Percentage of: those in employability services with convictions Enhance community integration and support by increasing and promoting greater use of voluntary throughcare and third sector services More people access voluntary throughcare following a short term prison sentence Number of: • voluntary throughcare cases commenced Aim 4 - Strengthen the leadership, engagemen nt, and partnership working of local and n ational community justice partners 11.
+Deliver improved community justice outcomes by ensuring that effective leadership and governance arrangements are in place and working well, collaborating with partners and planning strategically No nationally determined outcome.
 Improvement in relation to this priority action can be demonstrated through progress in the 9 outcomes in the CJPF.
 The themes within this priority action are also captured within the Care Inspectorate's guide to self-evaluation for community justice partners in Scotland.
 Local evidence can still be collected to support activity relating to this priority action.
-N/A Enhance partnership planning and implementation by ensuring the voices of victims of crime, survivors, those with lived experience and their families are effectively incorporated and embedded No nationally determined outcome.
-Improvement in relation to this priority action should be built into the work to progress the 9 outcomes in the CJPF.
+N/A 12.
+Enhance partnership planning and implementation by ensuring the voices of No nationally determined outcome.
+N/A victims of crime, survivors, those with lived experience and their families are effectively incorporated and embedded Improvement in relation to this priority action should be built into the work to progress the 9 outcomes in the CJPF.
 The themes within this priority action are also captured within the Care Inspectorate's guide to self-evaluation for community justice partners in Scotland.
 Local evidence can still be collected to support activity relating to this priority action.
-N/A 13.
-Support integration and reduce stigma by ensuring the community and workforce have an improved understanding of and confidence in community justice More people across the workforce and in the community understand, and have confidence in, community justice Percentage of people who agree that: • people should help their community as part of a community sentence rather than spend a few months in prison for a minor offence
+Support integration and reduce stigma by ensuring the community and workforce have an improved understanding of and confidence in community justice More people across the workforce and in the community understand, and have confidence in, community justice Percentage of people who agree that: people should help their community as part of a community sentence rather than spend a few months in prison for a minor offence